-Food additive may prevent spread of deadly new avian fluOctober 23rd, 2013 in Diseases, Conditions, Syndromes /
+Food additive may prevent spread of deadly new avian fluOctober 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A common food additive can block a deadly new strain of avian influenza virus from infecting healthy cells, report researchers at the University of Illinois at Chicago College of Medicine in the online journal, PLOS ONE.